Contents

 Usually notThe SaaS is cheap and the self-hosted version is a second jobGroup video calls, large-scale collaboration

-Email is the perennial flashpoint.
-People self-host it to “save money” and then spend a weekend a year fighting deliverability and reputation services, all to avoid a £3/month mailbox.
-If you do it because running your own mail server is a thing you find genuinely interesting, brilliant.
+Email is the perennial flashpoint, and I speak from experience.
+Builders self-host it to “save money” and then spend a weekend a year fighting deliverability, blocklists, SPF/DKIM/DMARC records and reputation services, all to avoid a £3/month mailbox — and the failure mode isn’t a hobby annoyance, it’s a job offer that lands in someone’s spam folder.
+I dug into the full picture in Stalwart: self-hosting your own email server, and the honest conclusion there is the same as here: if you do it because running your own mail server is a thing you find genuinely interesting, brilliant.
 If you do it to save £36 a year, you have catastrophically mispriced your weekend.

 The healthiest framing I’ve found is to stop calling it “saving money” and start calling it what it is: buying control with time.
 Once you say it that way, the decisions get clearer.
 Is this a thing where control actually matters to me?
 Then the time is well spent, even if the spreadsheet disagrees.
 Is it a thing I’m hosting out of reflex or thrift?
 Then maybe the £10/month is the bargain, and my evenings are better spent elsewhere.